Androha/salt-formula-users/README.md

       \- group1\
       \- sudo\
     sudouser: True\
+    ssh_key_folder: salt://SSH_DIR \# Files from this directory will be copied into .SSH/ directory of the user\
     ssh_keys: \# Keyname is used as a file name in .SSH/ directory\
       key1: your_private_key\
       key2.pub: your_public_key \# Make sure your public key names end with .pub\